Last Updated October 11, 2019 at 1:22PM

 Customer Service and Support: Xero (kind of)

 This one is a funny category.
 QBO support used to be atrocious… But intuit has heard this complaint loud and clear!
-I’ve details the types of support available for each below:
+I’ve detailed the types of support available for each below:

 – Phone (9AM-8PM)(EDT) Mon-Fri